Trivium

 Allegory of Grammar and Logic/Dialectic.
 Perugia, Fontana Maggiore.

 Allegory of Grammar.
 Priscian on the left teaches Latin grammar to his students on the right.
 Relief by Luca della Robbia.
 Florence, Museo dell'Opera del Duomo.

 The trivium is the lower division of the seven liberal arts and comprises grammar, logic, and rhetoric.

-The trivium is implicit in De nuptiis Philologiae et Mercurii ("On the Marriage of Philology and Mercury") by Martianus Capella, but the term was not used until the Carolingian Renaissance, when it was coined in imitation of the earlier quadrivium.
+The trivium is implicit in De nuptiis Philologiae et Mercurii ("On the Marriage of Philology and Mercury") by Martianus Capella, inspired by Marcus Terentius Varro and discourse surrounding his Novem Disciplinae ("Nine Disciplines"), but the term was not used until the Carolingian Renaissance, when it was coined in imitation of the earlier quadrivium.
 Grammar, logic, and rhetoric were essential to a classical education, as explained in Plato's dialogues.
-The three subjects together were denoted by the word trivium during the Middle Ages, but the tradition of first learning those three subjects was established in ancient Greece, by rhetoricians such as Isocrates.
+The three subjects together were denoted by the word trivium during the Middle Ages and with the quadrivium, constituted the educational curriculum of the Carolingian Renaissance, harmoniously implemented alongside more ecclesiastical teachings of the Church, but the tradition of first learning those three subjects was established in ancient Greece, by rhetoricians such as Isocrates.
 Contemporary iterations have taken various forms, including those found in certain British and American universities (some being part of the Classical education movement) and at the independent Oundle School in the United Kingdom.

 Etymology

-Etymologically, the Latin word trivium means "the place where three roads meet" (tri + via); hence, the subjects of the trivium are the foundation for the quadrivium, the upper (or "further") division of the medieval education in the liberal arts, which consists of arithmetic (numbers as abstract concepts), geometry (numbers in space), music (numbers in time), and astronomy (numbers in space and time).
+Etymologically, the Latin word trivium means "the place where three roads meet" (tri + via); hence, the subjects of the trivium, Grammar, Logic, and Rhetoric, represents foundational knowledge, the practice of thinking and questioning, the ability to express oneself persuasively respectively, and serve as the foundation for the quadrivium, the upper (or "further") division of the medieval education in the liberal arts, which consists of arithmetic (numbers as abstract concepts), geometry (numbers in space), music (numbers in time), and astronomy (numbers in space and time).
 Educationally, the trivium and the quadrivium imparted to the student the seven liberal arts of classical antiquity.